IrfanAkram5/irftalks.tech/Django/ContentSecurityPolicy_5mmQxQCJ.md

-# Securing Your Website
+# Securing Your Website a Content Security Policy

 ## Introduction

-This article concentrates on the "Content Security Policy" response header.
+This article concentrates on the "Content Security Policy"(CSP) response header.
 There are other headers as well dealing with security but given that security is a very broad area, one thing at a time!

-## Overview and better reading material
+## Overview and additional reading material
 Because modern websites use and pull in resources from servers other then your own, having a CSP header is a good way to whitelist from where and what type of resource is allowed along with, if relevant, what it is allowed to do.
 A good starting point for CSP ( and many other topics ) tends to be Mozilla.
 I would start of by reading [Mozilla's CSP page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
-If you need a broader security overview, I would also read[Mozilla's Security Guidelines](https://infosec.mozilla.org/guidelines/web_security.html) which handily also provides a cheat sheet listing different guidelines, their impact in terms of benefit and also a difficulty rate in terms of implementation.
+If you need a broader security overview, I would also read [Mozilla's Security Guidelines](https://infosec.mozilla.org/guidelines/web_security.html) which handily also provides a cheat sheet listing different components, their impact in terms of benefit and also a difficulty rate in terms of implementation.

 If you really want to take it to the next level, you can also read [W3C's CSP Level3 - technical draft ](https://www.w3.org/TR/CSP3/).

-The main purpose of have a CSP header is to reduce the risk of injection attacks from malicious websites.
+The main purpose of having a CSP header is to reduce the risk of injection attacks from malicious websites.

 ### Complexity

 Although one can understand and implement the basics of CSP relatively quickly, things do get complicated quickly when mixing external libraries with own scripts.
-If someone has experience of how to implement a CSP whereby you need to allow `unsafe-inline` or `unsafe-eval` due to an external library but not have it conflict with your own nonce protected scripts, please do help update this article with an example policy.
+If someone has experience on how to implement a CSP whereby you need to allow `unsafe-inline` or `unsafe-eval` due to an external library but not have it conflict with your own nonce protected scripts, please do help update this article with an example policy.[^1]

 ## Where to implement a CSP